-The generalization of these models was assessed with an interstudy cross validation which demonstrated that a model trained on the CRC training cohort PRJEB10878 [44] was able to maintain high predictive precision of disease classification when applied to the CRC test cohort PRJEB6070 [45] (Figure 5A) (AUCROC = 0.68).
-Additional validation of the importance of randomly selected healthy samples was carried out by combining 30 random groups of 40 healthy samples with 40 random CRC samples and repeating the cross validation.
-It was shown that the AUCROC of predicting the test cohort was 0.69 ± 0.04 showing low variability in predictive capabilities.
+The generalization of these models was assessed with an interstudy cross-validation which demonstrated that a model trained on the CRC training cohort PRJEB10878 [44] was able to maintain predictive power of disease classification when applied to the CRC test cohort PRJEB6070 [45] (Figure 5A) (AUCROC = 0.74).
+Additional validation of the importance of randomly selected healthy samples was carried out by combining 30 random groups of 40 healthy samples with 40 random CRC samples and repeating the cross-validation.
+It was shown that the AUCROC of predicting the test cohort was 0.75 ± 0.04 showing conservation of predictive capabilities.

+The interpretable machine learning framework, SHAP (SHapley Additive exPlanations), was used to identify disease-specific gut microbiome features [47].
+SHAP is a state-of-the-art framework for understanding ‘black-box’ classifiers that has been recently used to explain gut microbiome classification models [48], [49].
+By interpreting the disease classification models using directional mean absolute SHAP values, the importance of metagenomic species as biomarkers for 16 diseases in the HGMA was measured.
+As with the effect size calculation for biomarker identification, the number of shared species deemed necessary for disease prediction between diseases was low.

+When comparing SHAP score calculated biomarkers to effect size biomarkers for all disease, a number of the key species were shared (Fig. 5D).
+The highest directional mean SHAP scoring species for the CRC predictive model were F. nucleatum., Parvimonas micra, Solobacterium moorei, Streptococcus parasanguinis; all of which have been demonstrated to be biomarkers previously [50]–[53] .
+Interestingly S. moorei was shown to be important for prediction but did not possess a high Effect Size.

+A cluster formed of Clostridium asparagiforme, Clostridium sp KLE 1755, Eisenbergiella tayi, Clostridium phoceensis, Biolophila wadsworthia, Barnesiella intestinihominis, and Odoribacter splanchnicus had high directional mean absolute SHAP values in models that predict multiple cancers (NSCLC, melanoma, RCC, and partly CRC).
+C. asparagiforme was also shown in be previously enriched in breast cancer [54].
+This pan-cancer signal was also predictive of ME/CFS – a condition that has been linked immunologically with cancer [55].

-The interpretable machine learning framework, SHAP (SHapley Additive exPlanations), was used to identify disease specific gut microbiome features [46].
-SHAP is a state-of-the-art framework for understanding ‘black-box’ classifiers.
-The disease classification models were able to reproduce the importance of metagenomic species as biomarkers for several diseases in the HGMA.
-As with the effect size calculation for biomarker identification, the number of shared species deemed important for disease prediction between diseases was low.
-Of note, an increase in abundance of the commensal oral bacteria Haemophilus parainfluenzae, V. dispar, V. atypica, and V. parvula were shown to have high importance in predicting liver cirrhosis but not NAFLD, as found previously [47], and were found to be enriched in multiple cohorts regardless of region (Fig. 2).
-In the NAFLD model, an increase in abundance of S. parasanguinis was the most important factor for the prediction of the disease.
-This species was found enriched across multiple cohorts of the HGMA and is part of a cluster of oral commensal species shown previously to be biomarkers of the disease [48].
-In the prediction of VKH, enrichment Eubacteria eligens and Paraprevotella clara also demonstrated high feature importance for the prediction of the disease; their enrichment in disease was also found previously [49].
-Interestingly, in the highest Z-score adjusted SHAP scoring species for the CRC predictive model, there were several absent biomarkers found previously to be important in CRC diagnosis being absent including F. nucleatum.
-However, presence of Ruminococcus torques was the greatest contributing factor to the prediction of CRC; an association that has been shown previously [50].
-Models for the prediction of CRC and adenoma had similar profiles of species important for their predictions.
-A discrimination of this difference has been investigated in more detail previously [51].
-Additionally, there were a number of shared disease predictive species, such as Acidaminococcus intestini and Faecalibacterium prausnitzii, with their presence and absence characterizing a general dysbiotic state respectively.
+Of note, an increase in abundance of the commensal oral bacteria Haemophilus parainfluenzae, V. dispar, V. atypica, and V. parvula were shown to have high importance in predicting liver cirrhosis but not NAFLD, as found previously [56], and were found to be enriched in multiple cohorts regardless of region (Fig. 5).
+In the NAFLD model, an increase in the abundance of S. parasanguinis was the most important factor for predicting the disease.
+This species was found enriched across multiple cohorts of the HGMA and is part of a cluster of oral commensal species shown previously to be biomarkers of the disease [57].
+NAFLD also shared biomarkers with T1D including Anaerostipes hadrus, and Eubacterium hallii.
+The two diseases have been shown previously to be metabolically associated [58].

+There were some diseases where the majority of high importance species for disease prediction was depleted species Chron’s Disease.
+Additionally, there were several shared disease predictive species, such as Streptococcus parasanguinis and Doria longecatena 2, with their presence and absence characterizing a general dysbiotic state, respectively.

 Discussion